Back to Blog

 Talk to your senior engineers.
 What are they using?
 What's working?
 What feels like vaporware?
 You need baseline data before you can measure improvement.

-Don't boil the ocean.
+Don't try to do everything at once.
 You're not rewriting your entire development process next week.
 But you should identify three specific use cases where agentic coding could show measurable impact within 60 days.

 Look for:

 These are your pilot candidates.
-They're well-defined, measurable, and—critically—low-risk.
+They're well-defined, measurable, and low-risk.
 If an agent writes bad unit tests, you'll catch it in review.
 If it generates mediocre API documentation, you can iterate.
 You're learning without betting the farm.

 This is where enterprise teams get stuck.
 You identify the technology, you see the value, and then you hit the procurement wall.

 Get ahead of it.
-Loop in your security team now.
-Not when you're ready to deploy—now.
+Loop in your security team now, well before you're ready to deploy.
 They need to understand:

 Your security team isn't the enemy here.
 They're trying to protect the organization with frameworks built for a different era.
 Help them update those frameworks.
 The companies that figure this out first will move faster than everyone else.